relativty/Relativty/README.md

 <p align="center"> <img src="/img/jonas.png" width="370"> </p>
 <p align="center"> <strong> Jonas: </strong>  I convinced a Chinese factory to sell us premium components at low prices and I'm working on a Master Guide for Relativ. </p>
 <p align="center"> <img src="/img/sensei.png" width="370"> </p>
 <p align="center"> <strong> Sensei: </strong>  I'm the theoretician of the team.
-I teach them math and I help them solving algorithm issues. </p>
+I teach them math and I help them to solve algorithm issues. </p>

 # Open-Source it FTW

 <p> Thanks to this project I’ve had the incredible fortune to meet amazing people, including the chief architect at Oculus, Atman Binstock.
 He gave me a precious piece of advice: "open source it".
 I deleted all the code I had, and started rewriting it all from scratch, better.
-And I convinced my two friends and our math teacher to put the project into open source. </p>
+And I convinced my two friends and our math teacher to open source the project </p>

 <img src="/img/headset.JPG" width="100%">